Our Mission

 Our Work

-A significant opportunity exists to alter the course and create Nature-positive interventions that ripple out for broader benefit.
-By addressing the lack of legal recognition for Nature, we contribute directly to rebalancing the human dominated world which is causing Nature’s rapid decline.
+A significant opportunity exists to alter this course and to create Nature-positive interventions that ripple out for broader benefit.
+By addressing the lack of legal recognition for Nature, we contribute directly to rebalancing our human-dominated world, thereby drastically slowing and, ideally, reversing Nature’s rapid decline.

-We focus on creating systemic change by embedding Rights of Nature into legal and organisational frameworks across the UK and globally.
-Our work seeks to address the urgent ecological crises caused by a human-centric legal system.
+We focus on creating systemic change by embedding Rights of Nature into legal and organisational frameworks across the U.K. and the world.
+Our work seeks to address the urgent ecological crises exacerbated by our current human-centric legal system.

 Founder, Director